Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-19-Timecard.md

 for t-tests and ANOVA, but I want to see if I can use my own data this time.

-**Tuesday** - 1 hour - Linear analysis report and interpretting the results.
+**Tuesday** - 2 hour 50 minutes- Linear analysis report and interpretting the results.
+Multiple linear analysis report, getting a new dataset since the old one was bad, showing all the tests, and geting the p-valur results.

 **Wednesday** -